 There are soup curry specialty shops that have long lines to little known spots throughout the city.
-If you want to eat kaisendon (sea food rice bowl) we recommend heading to the Sapporo Jyogai Market (Jyogai Ichiba) a seven minute walk from Tozai subway line Nijuyon-ken Station or going to Nijo Market (Nijo Ichiba) which is located in walking distance of Odori Park.
+If you want to eat kaisendon we recommend heading to the Sapporo Jyogai Market (Jyogai Ichiba).
+This is a seven-minute walk from Tozai subway line Nijuyon-ken Station or going to Nijo Market (Nijo Ichiba), which is located within walking distance of Odori Park.

-Tip: Visitors can casually walk around the campus of Hokkaido University located in the northern side of JR Sapporo Station.
+Tip: Visitors can casually walk around the campus of Hokkaido University located on the northern side of JR Sapporo Station.
 The poplar tree-lined street and museum is a place you can’t miss.
-If you want to take your time, it will take 2 to 3 hours, however you can go around the place area in about an hour.
+If you want to take your time, it will take 2 to 3 hours; however, at a brisk pace, you can go around the place area in about an hour.

-To go to Hitsujigaoka Observation Hill, Shiroi Koibito Park, Moerenuma Park and Mt.
-Moiwa Observation Deck, taking the public transportation (subway, train or bus) or taxi is convenient.
+To go to Hitsujigaoka Observation Hill, Shiroi Koibito Park, Moerenuma Park, and Mt.
+Moiwa Observation Deck, taking public transportation (subway, train, or bus) or taxi is convenient.
 In total, budgeting 3 to 4 hours for this excursion will be necessary.

-Advice: Seasonal Ingredients from all over Hokkaido is are gathered in Sapporo.
-Especially the seafood in Hokkaido has rich variety and taste.
-Sushi, sashimi, and grilled fish is are especially must-tries for all travelers.
-In the entertainment district of Susukino, there are many high-class sushi restaurants, also plus there are many casual places to enjoy seafood such as kaisen Izakaya (seafood pubs) and robatayaki restaurants, where the food is slowly grilled with over charcoal fire.
-For food other than seafood, we recommend jingisukan (Genghis Khan) where lamb or mutton is cooked in a special pot.
-Most jingisukan restaurants open at night and there are some places that offer all- you- can- eat courses.
+Advice: Seasonal ingredients from all over Hokkaido is are gathered in Sapporo.
+Especially the seafood in Hokkaido has a wide variety and taste.
+Sushi, sashimi, and grilled fish are are especially must-tries for all travelers.
+In the entertainment district of Susukino, there are many high-class sushi restaurants.
+Also, there are many casual places to enjoy seafood such as Kaisen Izakaya (seafood pubs) and robatayaki restaurants, where the food is slowly grilled with over charcoal fire.

-Hokkaido Trip Day 2: Taking the train from Sapporo to Otaru!
-Shopping and walking around the canal
+Day 2: From Sapporo to Otaru!
+Shopping and walking around Otaru Canal

 Wall Street of the North → Otaru Canal → Otaru Canal Cruise